7 Tax Planning Checks to Carry Out Before You File ITR For FY 2022-23

-Mar 17, 2023 / Reading Time: Approx. 12 mins
+Jun 25, 2024 / Reading Time: Approx. 12 mins

 00:00 00:00

-Since tax season is approaching, an emphasis on a few tax planning activities now can make a big difference when filing your ITR for FY 2022-23.
+Since tax season is approaching, an emphasis on a few tax planning activities now can make a big difference when filing your ITR for FY 2023-24.
 Ideally, to minimise the tax burden, you should avoid resorting to last-minute tax-saving exercises; it can lead to impulsive decisions, and you may end up losing out on the opportunity to implement an effective tax-saving strategy, which may also lead to insufficient tax savings and stress.

-1. Link Your PAN with your Aadhaar
+1. Link Your PAN with Your Aadhaar

 2. Payment of Advance Tax

 Advance tax is the income tax that is paid in advance instead of lumpsum payment at year-end.
-As per section 208 of the IT Act, 1961, every individual whose estimated tax liability for the year is Rs 10,000 or more shall pay his tax in advance, in the form of 'advance tax'.
-It is paid in 4 instalments as guided by the IT department, where 15% of the tax liability is paid by June 15, 45% by September 25, 75% by December 15, and 100% by March 15, of the existing financial year.
-However, if you have an additional income like capital gains or you have changed your job, then you might need to calculate and pay advance tax.
+As per Section 208 of the IT Act, 1961, every individual whose estimated tax liability for the year is Rs 10,000 or more shall pay his tax in advance, in the form of 'advance tax'.
+It is paid in 4 instalments as guided by the IT department, where 15% of the tax liability is paid by June 15, 45% by September 25, 75% by December 15, and 100% by March 15 of the existing financial year.
+However, if you have an additional income like capital gains or have changed your job, you might need to calculate and pay advance tax.

-In case you have not yet paid the entire advance tax liability for 2022-2023 by March 15, then you have the chance to pay it by March 31, 2023.
+In case you have not yet paid the entire advance tax liability for 2023-2024 by March 15, then you have the chance to pay it by March 31, 2024.
 Post March deadline, 1% interest per month has to be paid on the due amount till the payment or filing of ITR.
 However, it does not apply to senior citizens, those of age 60 years or above, who do not have income from business or profession.

 3. Submission of Investment Declarations and Proofs to the Employer